jshah13/Pneumonia-Classification/README.md

 This notebook focuses on how to utilize TPUs efficiently, load in image data, build and train a convolution neural network, finetune and regularize the model, and predict results.

 **Results:**
-In our validation set we achieve an accuracy >99%, which only translates to 83% on the testing set, suggesting the model overfit the training data.
+In our validation set we achieve an accuracy >99%, which only translates to 83% on the testing set, suggesting the model overfitted the training data.

 ![Training Output](https://user-images.githubusercontent.com/45533954/86300240-31350d80-bbfa-11ea-877b-0491801e79f1.png)